 Similar to the Grand Canal in Venice, Murano’s Grand Canal leads through the center of the island and features one main footbridge, the Ponte Longo.

-What to Do in Burano
+Things to do in Burano

 After leaving Murano, continue to Burano, where you should plan to spend a few hours exploring and taking in the beauty of this little island town before returning to Venice.

-Shop for Burano Lace
+1. Shop for Burano Lace

 Lace shops are everywhere in Burano.
 Take some time to browse the intricate, hand-crafted lacework created by Burano locals, from umbrellas, pilows, and table clothes to dresses and blouses.